 First-timers guide to Arches National Park

-Arches National Park is open year-round, but the ideal time to visit is Spring and Fall.
-The summer gets way too spicy for me to handle, and the winters get too uncomfortably cold.
+Arches National Park is accessible throughout the year, but the best time to visit is Spring and Fall.
+The summer heat feels too spicy to handle, and the winters get too uncomfortably cold.
 Regardless of when you come, always be sure to check the official park website for park updates and closures.

 Driving is inevitable, so you’re going to want to add this to your road trip bucket list.
 The closest airport is Salt Lake City and you’ll still want to factor in a 4-hour drive.